Gleyber Torres Preview, Player Props: Yankees vs. Red Sox

-Gleyber Torres -- hitting .256 with two doubles, a home run, five walks and three RBI in his past 10 games -- will be in action for the New York Yankees against the Boston Red Sox, with Brayan Bello on the hill, on August 18 at 7:05 PM ET.
+On Saturday, Gleyber Torres (.256 slugging percentage in past 10 games, with zero homers) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 1:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Braves.
+In his last appearance, he had two hits (going 2-for-4) against the Red Sox.

 Gleyber Torres Game Info & Props vs. the Red Sox